CRYPTO_LOCK(3MONOCYPHER) | 3MONOCYPHER | CRYPTO_LOCK(3MONOCYPHER) |

 NAME

-authenticated encryption with additional data#include
+authenticated encryption with additional dataSYNOPSIS

 <monocypher.h>